EdwardStables/EdwardStables/README.md

 ### Hi there!

-I'm Ed (or Edward, just not Eddie), a hardware engineer working at Imagination Technologies.
+I'm Ed (or Edward, just not Eddie), a hardware engineer working at Innosilicon developing GPU technology.

 That profile picture is my dog Kagi.
 He's incredibly lazy and fantatastic foot warmer.